Porsche Cayenne: Hybrid

-At the IAA 2005, Porsche announced it would produce a hybrid version of the Cayenne before 2010 (Porsche Cayenne Hybrid).
-Two years later, at the IAA 2007, Porsche presented a functioning Cayenne Hybrid and demonstration model of the drivetrain.
+At the IAA 2005, Porsche announced it would produce a hybrid version of the Cayenne before 2010.
+Two years later, at the IAA 2007, Porsche presented a functioning Cayenne Hybrid and a demonstration model of the drivetrain.

-Notable modifications to this car include an electric vacuum pump and hydraulic steering pump, allowing the car to function even when the engine is deactivated.
-A 288-volt nickel metal hydride battery is placed under the boot floor, occupying the space normally used for a spare tire.
+Notable modifications include an electric vacuum pump and hydraulic steering pump, allowing the car to function even when the engine is deactivated.
+A 288-volt nickel metal hydride battery is placed under the boot floor, occupying the space normally used for a spare tyre.

-The production version, called the 'S' Hybrid, was launched in 2010, with a 3.0-L petrol V6 linked with an electric motor to achieve emissions of 193 g/km.
-The S Hybrid was launched in the U.S. market in November 2010.
+The production version, called the S Hybrid, was launched in 2010 with a 3.0-litre petrol V6 linked with an electric motor to achieve emissions of 193 g/km.
+The S Hybrid launched in the US market in November 2010.